syncfusion-content/xamarin.android-docs/xamarin-android/SfCheckBox/Event.md

 ---
 layout: post
 title: Event in SfCheckBox for Xamarin.Android platform
-description: Learn how to customize the basic features of SfCheckBox
+description: Learn how to customize the basic  Event in StateChanged event of SfCheckBox Xamarin.Android Platform
 platform: Xamarin.Android
 control: SfCheckBox
 documentation: ug